sumitrj/DiaBeaTiT/Literature Reference.md

-## Following  are the Links to references which were used to obtain understanding of the domain before begining with the project.
+## Following  are the Links to references which were used to obtain understanding of the domain before starting the project.
 #### All of the mentioned materials are research papers or official reports

 1. https://sci-hub.tw/10.1109/IEMBS.1998.746929 </n>